 and New Avengers

-which will bring the all of the Marvel Universes to a close - and after this, a full-scale Continuity Reboot
+which will bring the all of the Marvel Multiverse to a close - and after this, a full-scale Continuity Reboot

-will ensue.
+will ensue (though characters will retain their memories from before the multiversal merging).
 Amusingly enough, one title involved in the event is in itself a retelling of this story - but with Deadpool

 the entire story so that he was there the whole time, but nobody knew about it.

 In 2015, Graphic Audio did an adaptation of the novelization of the original mini-series.

 A pared down version of the first Secret Wars